What makes Bizcocho Dominicano (Dominican cake) so special? The secret is that this cake is incredibly delicate in texture and sinfully delicious.

 - Pineapple Jam Filling - Recipe + video for the classic filling for this cake

-- Guava Jam Filling- Another popular filling for the Dominican cake
+- Guava Jam Filling- Recipe + video for another popular filling

 - Pastry Cream Filling- A refined filling for your cake